 However the intestacy rules do nothing to protect unmarried partners in the same way way.
 The surviving partner will not inherit anything.
 Only if they own property as ‘joint tenants’ will they automatically benefit.
 Instead their estate is likely to pass to any children their partner has or more distant family members.

 This can obviously lead to severe financial hardship for the survivor and family disputes in these situations are extremely common.

-So is there anything that can be done if your partner died and you were not married?
+So is there anything that can be done if your partner dies and you were not married?

 The good news is that under the Inheritance Act you are entitled to make a claim for financial provision from your partner’s estate if you have been cohabiting with them for 2 years or more, or, alternatively, you were financially dependant upon them.

 We specialise in dealing with Inheritance Act claims involving unmarried couples, representing people on a nationwide basis.
 We have a proven track record of successfully obtaining financial provision for unmarried men and women who would otherwise have faced hardship following their partner’s death.
 We are usually able to deal with claims on a no win, no fee basis.